Leucospermum conocarpodendron: Conservation

 Leucospermum conocarpodendron subsp. conocarpodendron is well protected in the Table Mountain National Park, where it is locally abundant.
 The subspecies is nonetheless regarded a vulnerable species as a significant part of its range was lost due to urbanization and land conversion to gum plantations and invasive plant species.
 Further housing developments of the Cape Town agglomerations could threaten remaining habitat.
 Alien ant species have driven back native ants.
 The alien ants eat the elaiosome on the spot, so that the seed is not protected against consumption or fire.
 Due to the proximity of housing areas, wildfires in its range are suppressed and so allow the fynbos to develop into a thicket less suitable for the grey tree pincushion, causing the fires when they eventually occur to be hotter because of more biomass, which results in more plants dying.
-Finally, subsp. viridum is planted in gardens within the range of subsp. conocarpodendron, which will lead to hybridization between the subspies.
+Finally, subsp. viridum is planted in gardens within the range of subsp. conocarpodendron, which will lead to hybridization between the subspecies.
 This occurs even when the plants are quite far apart as both subspecies are bird pollinated.
 This could eventually lead to the extinction of subsp. conocarpodendron.

+In 2005, ca. 200 year old seeds of Leucospermum conocarpodendron subsp. conocarpodendron were found by a researcher in the National Archives.
+In 2006, the seeds were successfully germinated by scientists at the Millennium Seed Bank in West Sussex, and were subsequently planted in the Temperate House at the Royal Botanic Gardens, Kew.